1 year bareroot plant guarantee

 Full sun is essential.
 Cosmos need as much direct sunlight as possible so plant them where they can see the sun for at least six hours a day (when it is out).
 In anything less, they produce plenty of foliage but very few flowers.
 A south- or west-facing position is ideal.

-A sheltered spot helps for the taller varieties, which can reach a metre or more and have soft, herbaceous stems that snap in strong wind.
-That said, Cosmos also benefit from decent air circulation — stagnant, humid corners encourage powdery mildew later in the season.
+A sheltered spot helps for the taller varieties.
+They can reach a metre or more and have soft, herbaceous stems that snap in strong wind.
+That said, Cosmos also benefit from decent air circulation because stagnant, humid corners encourage powdery mildew later in the season.
 The perfect position is open to the sun but not in a wind tunnel.

-Now for the part that surprises most gardeners: don't improve the soil.
-Cosmos evolved in the poor, rocky, well-drained soils of Mexico and Central America.
-Rich, fertile ground — the kind you'd prepare for sweet peas or dahlias — produces exactly the wrong result: masses of lush green foliage and hardly any flowers.
+Now for the part that surprises most gardeners: please don't improve the soil.
+Cosmos evolved and thrives in the poor, rocky, well-drained soils of Mexico and Central America.
+So, your immaculately prepared and deeply dug sweet pea or dahlia beds stuffed with compost just won't do.
+You will get masses of lush green foliage and a notable absence of flowers.
 This is the single most common reason Cosmos disappoint.

 Plant into your existing soil.
-If it's heavy clay, fork in some grit or sharp sand to improve drainage.
-If it's light and sandy, even better — Cosmos thrive in it.
-Don't dig in compost, don't add manure, and don't prepare a trench.
+Try avoid heavy clay, but if you can't, fork in some grit or sharp sand to improve drainage.
+Light and sandy soil is best.
+We had a building project here a few years ago.
+There was a heap of builders sand that just sat there and it became home for the poor soil lovers.
+How the Cosmos got there beats me, but they were of show quality.
+So don't dig in compost, don't add manure, and don't prepare a trench.
 The poorer and better-drained the soil, the more flowers you'll get.

 How Do I Plant Cosmos Plug Plants?

 When to plant: After the last frost.
 In most of southern England, that means mid-May.
-Further north, in exposed gardens, or at altitude, wait until early June.
-Cosmos are half-hardy annuals and a late frost will kill them.
+The Midlands and sheltered urban gardens can usually plant by late May.
+Further north, in exposed gardens, or at altitude, wait until early June — and check the forecast.
+Cosmos are half-hardy annuals and a late frost will kill them outright.

-Choose your sunny, well-drained spot.
-Water the plugs thoroughly before planting — it's much easier to get water into the rootball before it goes into the ground than after.
-Dig a hole just deep enough to cover the plug.
+Choose a sunny, well-drained spot.
+Because they like poor soil, we plant them in the same place every year.
+Water the plugs thoroughly before planting; it's so much easier to get water into a rootball before it goes into the ground.
+Dig a hole just deep enough to let you cover the plug when it is planted.
 Space plants 30–45cm apart: closer for a fuller, more mutually supportive planting; wider for individual bushier plants with better airflow.
-Firm the soil gently around the plug and give each plant a thorough soaking... not a quick sprinkle.
+Firm the soil gently around the plug and give each plant (another) thorough soaking.
+Quick sprinkles are for the birds.

 Water every few days for the first two to three weeks while the roots establish, assuming it doesn't rain.
-After that, Cosmos in the ground are remarkably drought-tolerant and rarely need watering in a normal UK summer.
+You are watering, not drowning.
+After that, Cosmos in the ground are remarkably drought-tolerant and don't need watering in a normal UK summer.

 Protect against slugs immediately.
-Young Cosmos are a slug magnet.
-Use whatever method you prefer — organic slug pellets, beer traps, copper tape, or evening patrols — but put protection in place on planting day.
-This vulnerability passes once the stems become woodier, usually within three or four weeks, but a single night without protection at planting time can reduce a row of plugs to stumps.
+Young Cosmos are slug caviare.
+Use whatever method you prefer.
+Organic slug pellets, beer traps, copper tape, or evening patrols all work, but use your chosen method from planting day.
+You only need to do this for three or four weeks as the stems become woodier and less caviare-like.
+But one night without protection at planting time can see a patch of seedlings reduced to stumps.

-Left to its own devices, a Cosmos plant grows a single tall stem with one flower at the top.
-That flower is lovely, but it's one flower.
-If you remove the growing tip early on, the plant branches from below the cut and produces multiple stems, each carrying its own flowers.
-Instead of one bloom, you get a bushy, productive plant covered in blooms.
+Left to its own devices, a Cosmos plant will grow a single tall stem with one flower at the top.
+It will be lovely, but it's one flower.
+So, remove the growing tip early on and the plant branches from below the cut, producing multiple stems that each carry their own flowers.
+Instead of one bloom, you get a bushy, productive plant covered in them.
+And the more you pinch, the more flowers you get.

 When to pinch: When the plant reaches 15–20cm tall, or when it has developed three pairs of true leaves — whichever comes first.
 Our plugs arrive at 8–14cm, so let them settle for a week after planting, then pinch once they've put on enough growth.
 Don't rush it.

 How to pinch: Find the growing tip at the top of the main stem.
-Using your thumb and forefinger (or clean scissors, or secateurs), remove the tip just above a pair of leaves.
+Using your thumb and forefinger or scissors, remove the tip just above a pair of leaves.
 That's it.

-What happens next: Two or more side shoots will develop from the leaf joints below the cut.
-Each of those shoots will eventually carry flowers.
+What happens next: Two or more side shoots develop from the leaf joints below the cut.
+Each of those shoots eventually carries flowers.
 The plant becomes bushier, stockier, and dramatically more productive over the season.

 The trade-off: Pinched plants start flowering roughly seven to ten days later than unpinched ones.
-This is a trade-off but it is worth making.
-The brief delay is nothing compared to the weeks of extra flowers you'll get from a well-branched plant.
+Worth noting, but the brief delay is nothing compared to the weeks of extra flowers you'll get from a well-branched plant.

 How Should I Water and Feed Cosmos?

 Watering is straightforward.
 During the first two or three weeks after planting, check the soil every few days and water if it's dry.
 Once established, Cosmos in the ground rarely need extra water.
 They're genuinely drought-tolerant and dry conditions actually encourage flowering.
-If you hit a drought, a deep weekly soak will see them through.
+If you hit a prolonged dry spell, one deep soak if they start to flag will see them through.
 Water at the base of the plant, not over the foliage as wet leaves encourage powdery mildew.

 Feeding is where most people go wrong with Cosmos.

 In the ground: do not feed.
 We know this sounds counterintuitive.
-So many plants in the garden benefit from a fortnightly liquid feed, so why not Cosmos?
-Because nitrogen — the main ingredient in most general-purpose fertilisers — promotes leafy growth at the expense of flowers.
-Feed Cosmos in a border and you'll get a magnificent dome of feathery foliage with barely a bloom in sight.
-The soil they're planted in provides everything they need.
+However nitrogen, the main ingredient in most general-purpose fertilisers, promotes leafy growth at the expense of flowers.
+Feed Cosmos in a border and you'll get a magnificent dome of feathery foliage.
+Notmanyflowers though.
+The unimproved soil they're planted in has everything they need.

 This is one of the few plants where doing less genuinely produces better results.